microsoft/emerging-opportunities/FHIR/README.md

 [Resource](https://www.healthit.gov/topic/standards-technology/standards/fhir-fact-sheets)

-## Current Sprint

-*on hold*

-## Past Sprints

-### FHIRPower
+## FHIRPower
 [Click for more details](./FHIRPower)

-We created custom connectors (usable in PowerAutomate, Flow and LogicApps) to connect to Microsoft's Azure API for FHIR.
+Application leveraging custom connectors (usable in PowerAutomate, Flow and LogicApps) and Microsoft's Azure API for FHIR to interact with records stored in FHIR

-Developed a patient's and clinician's app using PowerApp.
-Using the custom connectors we were able to access the health records of (fake) patients and practitioners to create an Appointment between patients and doctors/practitioners.

-### OpenHack: FHIR
+## OpenHack: FHIR
 [Click for more details](./Hackathon)

-We held a two day internal hackathon to learn more about how to leverage Azure's API for FHIR under different scenarios.
+Two day internal hackathon